One of the

 the original works flight of the L71 on 29th July 1918, the

-ship was finally commissioned on 10th August 1918.
-She carried
+ship was finally commissioned on 10th August 1918 and the

 With the end of the war, the German crews were ordered back